pytorch/pytorch/aten/src/ATen/native/README.md

       You're done.
 This op will be called in inference for all backends.

-      Note: to support training you're required to add a autograd formula, or it'll error out in backward pass when calling with a Tensor has requires_grad=True.
+      Note: to support training you're required to add an autograd formula, or it'll error out in backward pass when calling with a Tensor has requires_grad=True.

     - No: ops in this category are mainly using `_out` boilerplate where its out version doesn't have a derivative